 Mayor Ortuondo arranged a meeting with Emilio Ybarra, the president of Banco Bilbao Vizcaya, and another owner.
 He told them about the transformation that Bilbao Ria 2000 was planning in the area and offered to compensate them for the use of their property with building rights at another site once the transformation was completed.
-(See Appendix 8: Map of Bilbao, and the location of the Guggenheim.)
+(See Appendix 7 for a photo of the Guggenheim location.)
 According to Ortuondo, they were not convinced: "They replied, 'Mayor, what you are saying about the new riverside is very promising, but we are not sure that it will happen.
 If you want our land, expropriate us.'
 But I did not have the money to expropriate them."
-Instead, Ortuondo used another legal mechanism that allowed the city hall acquire the land without compensating the owners and they started building the Guggenheim.
-Ybarra sued the city hall. iv
+Instead, Ortuondo used another legal mechanism that allowed the city hall to acquire the land without compensating the owners and they started building the Guggenheim.
+Ybarra sued the city hall.